downingbots/ALSET/README.md

 # ALSET Autonomous Vehicles
 ## Inexpensive Autonomous RC Vehicles with Full Self-Driving Capabilities

+*NOTE: This project is on hold.
+Advancements with Large Language Models, transformers, and robotics have effectively leap-frogged some of the goals of this project.
+See my repository "DeepMind_RT_X_with_WidowX_Arm" for current investigations.*

 Welcome to ALSET.
 Do you want an inexpensive, open-source autonomous vehicle with full-self driving capabilities?
 Currently ALSET has 2 models, with more on the way:
  - Model S: an autonomous robotic arm on tracks.
  - Model X: an autonomous Excavator.